 It wouldn't be until 1970 that his self-titled debut appeared.
-Bill Fay is an odd record, in large part because his songwriting had the obvious ambition of song-poets like Bob Dylan and Leonard Cohen but was more cosmic in scope.
-There was a bit of the British lilting storytelling style to his songwriting, in the path of Al Stewart, Donovan, and Nick Drake, as well.
-Orchestral arrangements figure strongly on that first self titled recording.
+Bill Fay is an odd record, in large part because his songwriting had the obvious ambition of song-poets like Bob Dylan and Leonard Cohen, but it was more cosmic in scope.
+There was a bit of the lilting British storytelling style to his songwriting, in the path of Al Stewart, Donovan, and Nick Drake, as well.
+Orchestral arrangements figure strongly on that first self-titled recording.

 His second LP, Time of the Last Persecution (from 1971), was more straightforward and rock-oriented in its production.
 Major British session players, including guitarist Ray Russell and drummer Alan Rushton, contributed to the sessions.
 While his debut received generally favorable critical notice, it was Time of the Last Persecution that got the lion's share.
 Due to its rather dire and apocalyptic subject matter, there was some outlandish speculation by music journalists about the state of Fay's mental health (it was nonsense).